Award Winning Alpacas of Peruvian/Accoyo Color

 .................
 Okay, time for a little movie.

-I have been in the alpaca business over 10 years and personally never purchased a chute for one reason.
+I have been in the alpaca business over 21 years and personally never purchased a chute for one reason.
 They were too BIG and in my way!

-Like many products used on alpacas, the "Alpaca chute" was a carry over from other livestock industries to help restrain large animals .
+Like many products used on alpacas, the "Alpaca chute" was a carry over device from other livestock industries to help restrain large animals .

 ......................................"Sometimes we need to take a step back and re-examine why we are still using the same old methods that we were taught.
 That is exactly what I did.
-The results can lead to innovative creations "
+The results can lead to innovative safer and efficient equipment "

 Cattle chute....Look familar?
 Yep, THATS why our current day alpaca chutes are so BIG and expensive